siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

   [a single local machine](https://github.com/siko1056/octave-buildbot/tree/master/test) or distributed to a webserver and several PCs
   (see <https://buildbot.octave.space>).
-- The Octave release tarballs and documentation are build and sent to the Master.
+- The Octave release tarballs and documentation are built and sent to the Master.

 What is missing?